dhall-lang/dhall-lang/standard/types.md

     λ(a : Type) → λ(x : a) → x

-THe following rule enables support for functions from types to types (i.e.
+The following rule enables support for functions from types to types (i.e.
 "type-level" functions):